 Porsche is out testing prototypes for an updated Taycan, and the latest spy footage shows the electric vehicle's Sport Turismo wagon body style.
 Prototypes for the Taycan sedan and Taycan Cross Turismo soft-roader are also out testing.

-The Taycan initially arrived in the sedan body style for the 2020 model year and spawned the Cross Turismo soft-roader for 2021 and Sport Turismo wagon for 2022.
+The Taycan initially arrived in the sedan body style for the 2020 model year and spawned the Cross Turismo for 2021 and Sport Turismo for 2022.

-The complete updated range should arrive for the 2024 model year, meaning a market launch late next year is likely, though the launch may be pushed into early 2024.
+The complete updated range should arrive for the 2024 model year, meaning a market launch later this year is likely, though the launch may be pushed into early 2024.

-The updates, which likely constitute a mid-cycle refresh for the Taycan, will be subtle, judging by the latest prototype.
-Camouflage front and rear point to new fascia designs, as well as new internals for the lights.
-The wheel pattern also looks to be new.
+The updates, which likely constitute a mid-cycle refresh for the Taycan, will be subtle, judging by the prototypes.
+Camouflage front and rear points to new fascia designs, and some of the prototypes also feature new wheel patterns.

-It isn't clear if any powertrain changes are planned, but a new battery chemistry could potentially lead to increased range or power discharge capability, or both.
+It isn't clear if any powertrain changes are planned, but a new battery chemistry could potentially lead to increased range, power discharge capability, or both.
 Porsche will also likely have some software tweaks, as the automaker has added minor software updates each successive year since the Taycan's launch.

 Rumors say a new range-topping option may be in the works, a potential Taycan Turbo GT grade with closer to 1,000 hp.
 A prototype with major aerodynamic mods has also been spotted, suggesting there may be some truth to the rumors.